weixian-zhang/FoodTruckJunkie/README.md

   * Output encoding exist or not and how is it performed
   * Input validation exist or not and how is it performed
   * Confidential and PII data used in App and how is it handled
+  * Logging - log sensitive user info to log storage for audit
   * How is cryptography performed - in HSM or in App memory
     * any insecure outdated cipher algorithms still in use
   * Outdated dependencies
+  * Developers' comments - may leak sensitive data and secrets
   * Infrastructure as Code like Terraform and Bicep misconfigurations - for example allowing Anonymous access in Storage, allow Internet connectivity in Inbound and       Outbound rules and etc
   * DevOps Pipeline declaration Yaml files
 * Frontends - including Javascript web Frontends, Mobile and Desktop Apps.
 The main goal to secure code reviewing Frontends is to find out any API Keys and secrets       hard-coded in codes, stored in local storage or App config files